-J. Board Meetings: The Board may conduct its affairs at in-person meetings or by conference call.
+K. Board Meetings: The Board may conduct its affairs at in-person meetings or by conference call.
 It shall hold meetings at least quarterly, called by the Board Chair.
 The Board Chair, or five (5) Board members by written request, may call additional meetings.
 Board members intending to call a meeting must give at least five (5) days’ notice to the Board Chair of their intent by facsimile or electronic mail.
 After the Board members have called for a meeting, the Board Chair shall have twenty-four (24) hours to determine the venue and give appropriate notice to the Board.
 All Board members shall receive at least fourteen (14) days’ notice of any in-person meeting and at least forty-eight (48) hours’ notice of any conference call.
+Further to USATF’s Code of Ethics, each Board member shall have an ongoing obligation to affirm his or her previously provided disclosure form at each respective Board meeting and promptly disclose (including in writing) any information required by the disclosure form in which the Board member became aware after he or she submitted the disclosure form.
+Such disclosures shall be disclosed in the respective Board meeting’s minutes.
+USATF shall cover all travel expenses for those Board members attending Board meetings in person, in accordance with USATF’s travel policies and procedures.
 Written notice shall include the minutes of the previous meeting.
 Notice for any meeting may be waived by unanimous consent.
 Individuals who cannot attend in-person meetings may participate fully by conference call.
 All committee chairs, past presidents and board chairs, and WA delegates and committee members shall receive both notice and minutes of every meeting and may attend at their own expense.
 These persons shall receive reimbursement when the agenda requires that they attend.
 The Board shall give USATF members the opportunity at its meetings to give input or make brief statements, subject to the discretion of the Chair to limit such input or statements when necessary.

-K. Quorum: A quorum for meetings of the Board shall consist of a majority of the members of the Board.
+L. Quorum: A quorum for meetings of the Board shall consist of a majority of the members of the Board.

-L. Voting: Except as otherwise provided, all matters shall be decided by majority vote of those present and voting.
+M. Voting: Except as otherwise provided, all matters shall be decided by majority vote of those present and voting.
 There shall be no voting by proxy.

-M. Mail balloting: The Board Chair on his or her own initiative or the Board by a majority vote, may authorize a vote by mail, facsimile, or electronic mail.
+N. Mail balloting: The Board Chair on his or her own initiative or the Board by a majority vote, may authorize a vote by mail, facsimile, or electronic mail.
 The resolution or motion shall specify the procedure and subject matter.